guopengliang/PhoneGap-OrientationLock/README.md

 # OrientationLock #

-Android Cordova plugin for locking/unlocking the screen orientation from Javascript
+Android Cordova plugin for locking/unlocking the screen orientation from Javascript.

+Originally developed by Emil Varga https://github.com/cogitor/PhoneGap-OrientationLock

+Modified by Guopeng Liang.

 ## Calling the plugin ##